-Two percent of ATE projects indicated coordination networks as a primary purpose of their grant.
+Three percent of ATE projects indicated coordination networks as a primary purpose of their grant.

-Eight ATE projects indicated that developing and facilitating coordination networks was the primary purpose of their grant.
+Ten ATE projects indicated that developing and facilitating coordination networks was the primary purpose of their grant.

-- Advanced Technological Education Coordination Network for Knowledge Sharing in Robotics/Automation and Cybersecurity intends to facilitate the sharing of best practices about how to develop community college students' knowledge and skills in robotics/automation and cybersecurity. - Advanced Technological Education Network for Utilities and Energy Technical Education facilitated relationships and resource sharing between educators, industry leaders, and workforce developers focused on closing the workforce gap in the energy industry. - Center for Systems Security and Information Assurance (CSSIA) supported the development of successful cybersecurity certificate and degree programs across the country. - Collaboration of Midwest Professionals for Logistics Engineering Technology Education Project facilitates the Ohio Supply Chain Academic Network (O-SCAN), a collaboration between the supply chain industry and higher education.
+- National Center for Autonomous Technologies has partnered with the Federal Aviation Administration to help lead the Uncrewed Aircraft Systems Collegiate Training Initiative.
+UAS-CIT is a consortium of higher-education institutions that shared educational philosophy and content resources to create a uniform standard of education for uncrewed aircraft systems. - Advanced Technological Education Coordination Network for Knowledge Sharing in Robotics/Automation and Cybersecurity intends to facilitate the sharing of best practices about how to develop community college students' knowledge and skills in robotics/automation and cybersecurity. - Advanced Technological Education Network for Utilities and Energy Technical Education facilitated relationships and resource sharing between educators, industry leaders, and workforce developers focused on closing the workforce gap in the energy industry. - The IT Innovation Network (ITIN) is comprised of community colleges who will participate in a community of practice (CoP) to benchmark best practices and emerging ideas to advance IT education nationally.